 Rule 2a-5 under the 1940 Act was adopted by the SEC in December 2020 and establishes a framework for determining fair value in good faith for purposes of the 1940 Act.
-The Company is evaluating the impact of adopting Rule 2a-5 on the financial statements and intends to comply with the new rule's requirements on or before the compliance date in September 2022.
+The Company complied with the mandatory provision of Rule 2a-5 by the September 2022 compliance date.